PoCInnovation/Workshops/software/19.Socket.io/README.md

 * http exposed by require("http").
 * path exposed by require("path").

-After that, create two variable below your variable `server_express`.
-The first variable name server use http to create server with like argument application of you express_server.
+Then, we will add the `socket server` to our `express`:
+- Create a new server using `http` package with your old express `app` as arguments
-The second variable is`io` that listens to your http server.
+- Create a new `io` server that listens to your HTTP server.

-Now you can remove print("Hello World !") and server.start and replace by server.listen with your port like parameter.
+- Replace the `start` method of your server with `listen`
+> :bulb: Your server must listen to port `8080`

-If you don't have error in your terminal, and you have your browser on your HTML page, let's go to the next step !
+If you don't have any errors in your terminal, and you have your browser on your HTML page, let's go to the next step!
 #### Resources :
 - [Variable Typescript](https://www.typescriptlang.org/docs/handbook/variable-declarations.html)
 - [Server Socket.IO](https://socket.io/get-started/chat)